esl/MongooseIM/doc/modules/mod_jingle_sip.md

 {mod_jingle_sip, []}
 ```

-With this configuration MongooseIM will try sending any SIP message to a SIP proxy
-listening on `localhost` and port `5060`.
+With this configuration MongooseIM will try sending SIP messages to a SIP proxy listening on localhost and port 5060.

 ### Use cases covered by tests